-Walter Braden "Jack" Finney was an American author.
-He was born on October 2, 1911, in Milwaukee, Wisconsin, USA.
+Walter Braden "Jack" Finey was an American author.
+He was born on October 2, 1911 in Milwaukee, Wisconsin, USA.
 Finney was given the name Jack Finney.
-After his father died when he was renamed Walter Braden Finney in honour of his father, he continued to be known as "Jack" throughout his life.
+After his father died when he was renamed Walter Braden Finney in honour of his father, but he continued to be known as "Jack" throughout his life.
 He graduated in 1934 from Knox College in Galesburg, Illinois.
 He married Marguerite Guest.
 They had two children, Kenneth and Marguerite.
-After living in New York City and working for an advertising agency there, he moved with his family to California in the early 1950s.
+After living in New York City and working for an advertising agency there, he moved with family to California in the early 1950s.
 He lived in Mill Valley, California.
-He died of pneumonia and emphysema on November 14, 1995, at 84 in Greenbrae, California.
-His best-known works are science fiction and thrillers, including The Body Snatchers and Time and Again.
+He died of pneumonia and emphysema on November 14, 1995 at the age of 84 in Greenbrae, California.
+His best-know works are science fiction and thrillers, including The Body Snatchers and Time and Again.